deshartman/AgentPay/module/README.md

 2. Create a Twilio Sync Service and update PAY_SYNC_SERVICE_SID in "agent-pay-server/.env"

-3. Create a new Pay connector and note the name of the connector.
-Update PAY_CONNECTOR in "agent-pay-server/.env"

-4. Deploy the Server side with "twilio serverless:deploy".
-Use the Functions base URL for the Merchant Server URL in PayClient.
+3. Deploy the Server side with "twilio serverless:deploy".
+Use the Functions base URL in the PayClient constructor.
-   Typically MerchantServerUrl = 'https://' + context.DOMAIN_NAME + 'getConfig'

 ## Segment Setup